jcd2k/Regex_Tutorial/Develop/gist-template.md

 Brackets ('[\]') - specifies a single character to be isolated from a string

 The reason why brackets are useful form of character classing is due to their ability to isolate certain characters into a locale, where they can be specifically manipulated.

+Bracket examples:

+[xyz]         matches a string that etiher has x or x y or x z (same as x|y|z) [x-y]         similar to case above
+[u-zU-Z0-9]   a string that represents a single hexadecimal digit, case insensitively

 ### Character Classes